steaks/exceptions.js/README.md

 | Options | Options object |

 ##Guard
 Performing exception operations can be expensive or superfluous sometimes.
 For example, you may not want to take a screenshot of your page if you've hit 10 errors in a row because it could cause noticable performance errors.
-Specify a guard with exceptions.handler.guard() to disable exception options you do not wish to perform.
+Specify a guard with ex.handler.guard() to disable exception options you do not wish to perform.
 The guard restricts options for all reported exceptions.

 ###### protectAgainstBurst
 Disable Exception options if the exception reported count threshold has been exceeded.
 See handler.reportedExceptions for more information about how we defined a reported exception.